webplatform/docs/tutorials/css_transitions/index.md

 to occur gradually, for a more vibrant, fluid interface.
 }}
 {{Tutorial
-|Content=
+|Content=This tutorial introduces CSS's various transition properties and shows

-This tutorial introduces CSS's various transition properties and shows you how to control how smoothly transitions execute.
+you how to control how smoothly transitions execute.
 It shows you how to create sequences of more than one transition, but increasingly complex movements require [[tutorials/css_animations|keyframe